PeterBassett/Raytracer/README.md

 Recent improvements
 Multi axis SAH construction for my AABB BVH.
 Fixed Texture UV coordinate calculation.
 I had them each mirrored.
 Changed the lighting design to add more complex lighting.
 I'll have to change the file format to accomodate this more effectively.
+I will also change the transformation capabilities of the primitives and lights so they all take a Transform object instead of explicit positions, rotations etc.

 Examples
 * Refraction needs some work in this one